mitshah1207/avon/README.md

 ## Challenges indoors

-- Noise sensitive.
+Very noise sensitive to the following:
 - Thunder and fireworks are the absolute worst thing for him and make him run around and bark.
 Very stressful for him, so far nothing has worked.
 May need light sedatives when predictable.

+Getting better with the following noises:
-  - Sensitive to plane noises.
+- Plane noises.
 Working on deconditioning.
 If hears plane  --> "good plane" --> looks at us & gets treat
-  - Sometimes sensitive to other dogs barking outdoors but fairly rare.
-If hears dog, same as above.
+- Other dogs barking outdoors but fairly rare.
+If hears dog  --> "good dog" --> looks at us & gets treat
-- Postman
-  - Doesn't like postman and sometimes whines --> once post is through the door, ask him to 'fetch the post', he does it for a treat.
+- Postman --> once post is through the door, ask him to 'fetch the post', he does it for a treat.

 ## Not allowed to: